danielstclair/github-graphql-server/README.md

 Learning GraphQL with GitHub API and Express.

 ## Instructions
-* Clone Repo and make sure yarn is installed.
+* Clone repo and make sure Yarn is installed.
 * Inside repo, run ```yarn```.
 * Run ```npm start``` and go to localhost:8888/graphql